 There is so much beautiful and nostalgic to hear.
 What if you made The Cure Disintegration but gave it razor sharp teeth?
 The drums had more snap.
 The guitar lines had that same entrancing delay but with more motion.
 Ean Clevenger has an obvious Robert Smith quality to his voice, yet where Smith focused more on a tongue and cheek sass.
 Clevenger is bringing a piercing intensity and higher range of New Order Movement feelings of being lost.
 The driving bass , the rising synth phrases, those crisp bark beat snaps.
 It’s like hearing every album that got me through my formative years but done with the precision production of the modern age.
 Every song makes me want to fall in love but never find the courage to express it.

 Lets talk a bit about what isn’t nostalgic, because there is plenty of fresh takes in this offering.
-Beautiful guitar leads full of glorious textural slush in a shoegaze slither.
-This record is bleeds of layered sounds so thick you want to run your fingers through them.
+Beautiful guitar leads full of textural slush in a shoegaze slither.
+This record bleeds of layered sounds so thick you want to run your fingers through them.
 Intricate drum beats with a symphony conductors precision control the movement of each track.
 Just like most albums that touch me deeply it usually comes back to a vocalist that can make me feel something.
 Who can take me on a journey with words and feelings and this album left me shook.
 Every phrase drips with tortured honey and sorrow.
 Sometimes as an older listener who has lived a bit you hear something that makes you feel young again.
 In the case of Creux Lies it is not with energy and power.
 It is by reminding you of how deep you used to feel things before the world tempered you.
 Hearkening back to The Cure again this album is full of pop hooks.
 Strong ones that grab the lapels and shake you.
 It’s hard to define when you hear something that is similar to plenty of music I am hearing, but has something extra, has IT.
-I’m at a loss for words on how to express it but I do know it when I hear it.
+I’m at a loss on how to express it but I do know it when I hear it.
 I heard it.

 There really isn’t a weak track on this album, but I’ll pick some favorites.